Need to check the transmission fluid of your Mitsubishi? Learn how to check the fluid level of your transmission by

 You will need

 Only use the recommended transmission fluid type noted in your owner’s manual.
 Also, CVT transmission uses a different transmission fluid than the standard Mitsubishi automatic transmission.

 - Ensure the engine is cold and has not been driven.

-- Start the engine and move the shifter between P, R, N, D, stopping for five seconds on each gear.
+- Start the engine and move the shifter between P, R, N, and D, stopping for five seconds on each gear.

 - Park the car on level ground.
-Place gear selector in Park and engage the parking brakes.
+Place the gear selector in Park and engage the parking brakes.
 Leave the engine running.

 - Pull the hood release under the dashboard and open the hood.

 - Locate the transmission dipstick.
 Most Mitsubishi vehicles are on the driver’s side, between the battery and the motor.

-- Pull the dipstick out clean it with a clean cloth.
+- Pull the dipstick out and clean it with a clean cloth.
 Fully reinsert it in the transmission tube.

 - Remove the dipstick again.
-The level should be between the MIN and MAX mark lines that have C in the middle.
+The level should be between the MIN and MAX mark lines with C in the middle.
 C stands for cold, which means that transmission fluid is still cold.
 If the level is below the MIN mark, drive the vehicle for fifteen minutes in a stop-and-go pattern, making sure to shift through all the gears.
-Use the shifter lever to manually shift to 1st, 2nd, 3rd, and 4th gears if the vehicle is equipped with a CVT transmission, and drive, making frequent stops.
+Use the shifter lever to manually shift to 1st, 2nd, 3rd, and 4th gears if the vehicle is equipped with a CVT transmission and drive, making frequent stops.

 - Stop the vehicle and repeat steps 2 to 5.
 Since the transmission fluid has warmed up, if you follow the procedure above, the transmission fluid temperature should now be in the 70 − 80°C range.
 When you check the transmission fluid level, it should be between the MIN and MAX marks with H in the middle.
 H stands for hot.

-- If the transmission fluid level is low, add the recommended Mitsubishi transmission fluid level noted in your owner’s manual.
+- If the transmission fluid level is low, add your owner’s manual’s recommended Mitsubishi transmission fluid level.

 If the transmission fluid smells burned, it can indicate internal transmission wear or a faulty torque converter.
 Replacing transmission fluid and filter can sometimes fix the problem, but there is no guarantee.